Rambo232/sql-customer-product-analytics/README.md

 ## SQL Techniques

-- CTEs (Multi-step WITH chains)
+- CTEs (multi-step WITH chains)
-- Date handling: TIMESTAMPDIFF, period aggregations
+- Cumulative & period-based aggregation via TIMESTAMPDIFF
 - CASE-based segmentation with division-by-zero protection
-- Creating VIEWS for report reusability
+- Reusable analytical VIEWs
-- Conscious choice of reference point for metrics: customer age and recency are calculated from the latest date in the dataset (historical context), while product recency is calculated from the real current date to mimic a live system.
-Both logics are documented directly within the code in Russian and English.
+- Deliberate choice of time anchor per metric: customer age and recency are computed against the dataset's last order date (since the data is historical), while product recency is computed against the real current date — mirroring how that metric behaves in a live system.
+Both choices are documented inline, in Russian and English.

 ## Data Source